PADI Rescue Diver Course = Confidence, Responsibility & Preparedness (Plus a Bit of Tiredness!)

 - Missing diver procedures

-First off, you learn about the psychology of Rescue.
-The important concept that is re-enforced over the course is: Protect Yourself First!
+First, you learn about the psychology of rescue.
+A crucial concept reinforced throughout the course is: Protect Yourself First!
 Don’t become the second victim.
-The importance of of preparation should be familiar to divers of all levels, but in the Rescue course it is taken further.
+The importance of of preparation is already familiar to divers of all levels, but in the Rescue Diver course, it is taken even further.
 Do you have the right equipment for emergencies?
-Before I took the rescue course this was something I never really gave to much thought to.
+Before taking the rescue course, this was something I never really given much thought to.
 Now I know exactly what is required.

 CPR and First Aid